Cmagor1819/nosql-challenge/README.md

 ### Part 1:

+We start this section by importing the following dependencies:

+* from pymongo import MongoClient

+* from pprint import pprint

 This sections purpose is to set up the Database and Jupyter Notbook by importing the establishments.json file and naming the database as "uk_food" as well as the collection as "establishments".

 ### Part 2: